mli/new-docs/python/guide/module/gluon/parameters.md

 ## Tied Parameters

 In some cases, we want to share model parameters across multiple layers.
-For instance when we want to find good word embeddings we may decide to use the same parameters both for encoding and decoding of words.
-We discussed one such case when we introduced [Blocks](model-construction.md).
-Let's see how to do this a bit more elegantly.
-In the following we allocate a dense layer and then use its parameters specifically to set those of another layer.
+For instance, when we want to find good word embeddings we may decide to use the same parameters both for encoding and decoding of words.
+In the code below, we allocate a dense layer and then use its parameters specifically to set those of another layer.

 ```{.python .input  n=14}
 net = nn.Sequential()